Who We Are & What We Do

 Polaris Talent is not your typical recruiting company

 When I was a kid, I wanted to be a nurse/astronaut/fighter pilot/architect/lawyer/doctor when I grew up.
-Never once did I say, “I want to be a recruiter.”
+Never once did I say, “I want to be a recruiter”.
 In fact, I don’t think anyone says that.
 It’s not a career many know about nor is it one that has a clear path into it.
 Most of us fell into it via a series of quixotic pathways and once we landed, we stayed.
 For me it allows me to fully integrate all my skills and experiences into something that people see as valuable, meaning I can get a paycheck from it but I’m certainly not in it for the money.
 It has allowed me to use my analytical, research, communication, and connection skills to help people in my little corner of the world in a profound way.
 Helping companies hire so they grow and helping people find a job so they can thrive feeds my soul in ways I can’t even describe.
 It appeals to the “mission-oriented, be a good human, takes care of others” need that I have.

 This is why I get angry that the recruiting profession sometimes has a bad reputation as order takers, spaghetti slingers, and people who chose it solely because it requires few actual skills (and no degree or credential) to be in it.
-Bad recruiters spam with mistargeted emails, don’t follow up, waste people’s time, promise access to jobs they may not actually have, and can actually harm people who were at the end of the rope financially who really needed a job but picked the shyster recruiter.
+Bad recruiters spam, don’t follow up, waste people’s time, promise access to jobs they may not actually have, and can actually harm people who were at the end of the rope financially who really needed a job but picked the shyster recruiter.
 It’s why I cringe when people ask if I’m a “headhunter”.
 That word is representative of the shallow end of the pool.

-It didn’t use to be this way.
+It wasn’t always this way.
 When I learned the industry, we didn’t have the internet, social media, automated email campaigns, or applicant tracking systems.
 We didn’t have chatbots or AI.
 Heck, we barely had email and even then, it was running on Windows 3.1.
 Cell phones had just entered the consumer market and we all had to deal with getting past receptionists and answering machines in order to cold call candidates or managers – it was a happy day when I’d get a dial by name directory instead of the receptionist!
 I learned to recruit the old way (human to human) at networking events and by asking for referrals from people and then following up with a call, a letter, a postcard, and email as more people got on that platform.
 We built real human-centric relationships.
 We had lower volumes of hiring and candidates, but the quality of interaction was higher and people didn’t feel dehumanized.
 As a result, I know how to recruit without Monster, Indeed, or LinkedIn Recruiter.

 I started Polaris Talent to try to rehabilitate the industry and bring back the human element.
 I believe we can treat job seekers as humans while leveraging technology in smart ways.
 We will never use a chatbot to interact, but we do use an applicant tracking system to keep our workflow organized.
 We do reach out with email and InMail, and sometimes we get it wrong and send an email that is not perfectly targeted.
 While this is a huge “mea culpa” for me, it does prove we are human, and humans make mistakes.
 All our interactions take time and are authentic.
 It takes a little more energy but results in a much better experience for all involved.